ds4se/admin/invite.md

 I write to invite you to contribute a (short) chapter to the upcoming Morgan-Kaufmann book, "Perspectives on Data Science for Software Engineering" editted by myself and XXXTom Zimmermann, XXXLaurie Williams, and XXXTim Menzies.

+This is a community project and so  proceeds from the book will be donated to charity ([Save the Children fund](https://www.savethechildren.net/)).

-Many recent texts offer extensive technical details on analyzing software project data.
+As to the contents of the book, many recent texts offer extensive technical details on analyzing software project data.
 That said,  after last year's Dagstuhl workshop on Software Analytics, it has become clear that many of the key insights of this diverse field are not readily accessible to a wider audience.